actions/runner/README.md

 ## Overview

 A cross platform build and release agent for Visual Studio Team Services and Team Foundation Server 2015 and beyond.
+This will be replacing/combining the existing closed source windows build agent and the existing [xplat agent](https://github.com/Microsoft/vso-agent)

+Supported on Windows, OSX and Linux.
+Written for the .NET Core CLR as one code base in C#.

+Will run all existing tasks (typescript/javascript and powershell) including [our in the box](https://github.com/Microsoft/vso-agent-tasks) and your custom tasks written with our [vsts task SDK](https://github.com/Microsoft/vsts-task-lib).

 > Status:  Work is just beginning on this project.
 Please do not log issues yet.
 You are welcome to inspect and try it out as we build it.

-Supported on Windows, OSX and Linux.
-Written for the .NET Core CLR as one code base in C#.
+We are targetting a preview early in April 2016, available with VSTS soon after that and is targetting the next TFS release for on-premises.

 ## Install